Risks of versus Transfusion in Orthopedic Trauma Patients Anemia

 Diagnosed with Sickle Cell Anemia

-- Who can participate: Adults who have suffered any orthopedic trauma can participate.
-However, individuals who are currently pregnant, have a known heart condition, or are diagnosed with Sickle Cell Anemia are not eligible.
+• Who can participate: Individuals who have suffered any orthopedic trauma may be eligible to participate.
+However, those who are currently pregnant, have a known heart condition, or have been diagnosed with Sickle Cell Anemia are not eligible.